itskoi/itskoi.github.io/content/posts/Reading Papers: ViperGPT/index.md

 ## Weaknesses
 There are several weaknesses that could be addressed to strengthen the work:
 -   **Limited Evaluation** on Real-World Tasks: further evaluation on more diverse and realistic datasets would strengthen the paper's claims of generalizability and practical applicability.
--   Dependence on **Manually Crafted Prompts/Instruction**: Developing methods for automatically generating or learning effective prompts would enhance the system's autonomy and practicality
+-   Dependence on **Manually Crafted  Instruction and API Specifications**: Developing methods for automatically generating or learning effective prompts would enhance the system's autonomy and practicality
--   **No Feedback/Verification Pipeline**: Although visual rationales are used for error analysis, there is currently no automated pipeline for improving instructions based on correct or incorrect cases.
+-   **No Feedback/Verification Pipeline**: there is currently no automated pipeline for improving instructions based on correct or incorrect cases.

 ## Conclusion
 ViperGPT presents a compelling alternative to end-to-end models for complex visual tasks.
 By leveraging the power of programmatic composition and pre-trained modules, it achieves strong zero-shot performance while maintaining interpretability and flexibility.
 As the field of vision and language models continues to advance, ViperGPT's ability to readily incorporate these advancements makes it a promising direction for future research.